hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently preparing for my PhD as pre-doc at UC Berkeley & IZA Bonn.
+I am currently preparing for my PhD as pre-doc at UC Berkeley & MIT / IZA Bonn.
 Previously, I studied Economics and Sociology at the LSE, Heidelberg University, and Goethe University Frankfurt.
 I grew up in Gelnhausen, a lovely town situated in the Hessian Kinzig Valley east of Frankfurt.

 My interests are in Microeconomics and Labour Economics - especially education and industrial relations.
 For example, my master thesis centres on whether ''compressing'' education (same content in fewer years) has an impact on labour market outcomes of students.